This quilt binding calculator is a tool that will help you estimate how much binding fabric you need to finish your quilt smoothly.

 length of binding / width of material = amount of straps

 Now you know how many straps you need.
 Lastly, figure out how wide do you need them to be.
 What is the best quilt binding width?
 Usually, quilters choose to cut their binding strips between 2 and 2.5 inches.
-That way, there is visible around 0.25 inches of binding on each side of the quilt.
+That way, around 0.25 inches of binding on each side of the quilt is visible.